 Why Cancel when Couples can Postpone?

-Between venue cancellations, flight cancellations, and the whole country on lockdown, planning for the happiest day of their lives has now become more stressful than ever.
-While these cancellations are the only sane solutions to the Covid 19 spreading problem, it need not be the only way out for our precious brides and grooms to-be.
+Between venue cancellations, flight cancellations, and various parts of the country on lockdown, planning for the happiest day of their lives has now become more stressful than ever.
+While these cancellations are the only sane solutions to the COVID 19 spread, it need not be the only way out for our precious brides and grooms to-be.
 Use “Postpone” as the word of advice right now.
 It keeps the hope of wedding planning alive and also saves the couples and their families from burning a huge hole in their pocket.

 Aditya Mahagaonkar, Founder of WhatKnot Wedding Photographers has some amazing advice for his clients who are postponing their weddings -

 "We are asking our clients to stay in touch with all their vendors (Hotels, Decorators, MUA, Photographers, DJ, etc.) and keep them posted on the developments because searching and finalising them was a big deal and couples wouldn’t want to go through the same again.
 Once postponed, we are asking them to make sure that the new dates are not part of the peak season.
 This will only make things tougher for them.
 All the vendors that they had finalised would mostly have a different fee structure (since it is the peak season) and will also be hard to get.
 The good ones usually get booked 6 months in advance.
 Also, no matter how much we love the Big Fat Indian Wedding, now is probably not the time for it.
 People are going to be skeptical for at least 6-7 months and that can lead to unnecessary paranoia.
 Keeping the wedding simple with fewer guests is a smart decision to make.”